matthewwardrop/spec-classes/docsite/docs/usage/basic.md

 ## The `spec_class` decorator

-The primary entry-point into `spec_classes` is the `spec_class` decorator, which takes your standard class and converts it into a 🌟SPEC CLASS🌟 (ooh... shiny!).
+The primary entry-point into `spec_classes` is the `spec_class` decorator, which takes your standard class and converts it into a "spec-class" (🌟 ooh... shiny!
+🌟).
 In practice, this just means that it adds some dunder magic methods like `__init__` and `__setattr__`, along with a few [helper methods](#helper-methods)... and nothing else.
 This is intentionally very similar to the standard library's